 Table 1-1 5800 Sampler Features (Continued) Item Name Description 7 Refrigerator Door Protects the collected samples inside the refrigerated compartment.
 8 Latch Secures the door.
 The latch mechanism may be locked with a user-supplied padlock.
 9 Level Adjustment Feet The sampler includes two level adjustment feet at the front of the sampler.
 Use these to keep the bottle rack or locating deck level inside the refrigerated compartment.
-10 Liquid Detector and Pump The non-wetted liquid detector senses when the liquid is at the pump to determine head height and sample volumes.
-The peristaltic pump collects sample liquid and performs suction line rinses.
+10 10 Liquid The non-wetted liquic Detector and Pump liquid is at the pump t determine head heigh and sample volumes. peristaltic pump colle sample liquid and performs suction line rinses.
 11 Lift Points (2 upper & 2 lower, each side) If you must lift the sampler, it can be safely handled at these points.
 Lifting must be done by two people, one on each side, with the door closed and latched.